Conflict Transformation & Social Entrepreneurship, Certificate

 rp32@uakron.edu

-The following information has official approval of the Department of Sociology and the Buchtel College of Arts & Sciences, but is intended only as a guide.
+The following information has official approval of The Department of Sociology and The Buchtel College of Arts & Sciences, but is intended only as a guide.
 Completion of this certificate is contingent upon many factors, including but not limited to: class availability, total number of required credits, work schedule, finances, family, course drops/withdrawals, successfully passing courses, prerequisites, among others.

 The following courses constitute a “Certificate in Conflict Transformation & Social Entrepreneurship” and must be completed with a minimum grade point average of 2.0 overall for the certificate to be noted on the student’s record.